christiaan78/cloudfleet/gitops/platform/base/hashicorp-vault/readme.md

 ---

-Here’s how you can expand **Step 9** with the option to validate accounts via the Vault UI, keeping the same style as the rest of your README:

----

-## 9) Verify operator and user accounts can authenticate
+## 8) Verify operator and user accounts can authenticate

 - **Manual check with Vault CLI (operator role):**
   ```bash